jtpio/jtpio.github.io/_drafts/js1k-2015-postmortem.md

 # Joining the competition <a id="part-1"></a>

-This year I decided to enter of the [JS1K](http://js1k.com) online competition (size limit of 1024 bytes of pure JS).
+This year I decided to enter the [JS1K](http://js1k.com) online competition (make something less than 1024 bytes of pure JS).

-I had joined the party 2 years ago and did something in 2D ([http://js1k.com/1344](http://js1k.com/1344))
+I had joined the party two years ago and did something in 2D ([http://js1k.com/1344](http://js1k.com/1344))

 The new rules for this year allowed the use of WebGL, which was good because I had a list of **new stuff I wanted to learn**:

-* Do something concrete in 3D
+* Do something in 3D
 * In WebGL
 * Learn more about shader programming
 * Implement a raymarching algorithm